a-b-street/abstreet/book/src/howto/dev.md

 - `abstutil`: a grab-bag of IO helpers, timing and logging utilities, etc
 - `geom`: types for GPS and map-space points, lines, angles, polylines, polygons, circles, durations, speeds
+- `iotool`: a catch-all tool to import/export data

 ## Code conventions